Resources

 Prepping for Your Open House

-Don’t underestimate the amount of time it takes to prepare for an open house.
-It’s never a bad idea to start a couple of months ahead and begin to purge your home.
-Schedule extra donation and trash pickups and research storage space if your agent recommends thinning the furniture to show off a larger space.
+Don’t underestimate the time it takes to prepare for an open house.
+It’s never a bad idea to start a couple of months ahead and begin purging your belongings.
+A “selling your home” checklist can help ensure that nothing goes overlooked.
+If your agent advises removing furniture or other items to prepare your house for sale, arrange additional pickups for donations and trash and look into storage options.

-Always remember you’re preparing your property to meet buyers’ demands.
-You may like living a certain way, but if it doesn’t match the local buyer’s pool, then your home won’t move as quickly or sell for as much.
+Always remember you’re preparing your home to meet demands.
+You may like living a certain way, but if it doesn’t match the local buyer’s pool, then the property won’t move as quickly or sell for as much.

 Declutter Your Home

 Light.
 Fresh.
 Airy.
 These are the words buyers commonly use to describe what they’re looking for in a home.
 It’s up to you to deliver.
-If you think about the big picture, you’re also preparing for a future move.
+Considering the whole situation also means you're preparing for the future.
 Cut the clutter.
 You certainly don’t want to box up unwanted items.
 A good purge helps save money on moving costs.

 Time for Deep Cleaning

-It's no exaggeration to say that buyers notice small details, including if your baseboards and window coverings are clean.
-It doesn’t seem like these nitpicky items should make or break a sale, but if the little dirty items throughout the house add up, they could take away a buyer’s interest if they feel you haven’t kept up the house well.
+It's no exaggeration to say that buyers notice minor details, including whether your baseboards and window coverings are clean.
+It doesn’t seem like these nitpicky items should make or break a sale, but if the little dirty items throughout the house add up, they could crush a buyer’s interest if they feel you haven’t kept up the house well.

-Bad smells are a massive turn-off for buyers.
-Everyone has a bit of “nose-blindness” when it comes to their own home.
-You should recognize that open house attendees could leave without touring the whole house if they detect pet, food, or moisture odors.
-You may need to shampoo your carpets and rugs and clean the furniture and window covering fabric.
+Unpleasant smells are a massive turn-off.
+Everyone has a bit of “nose-blindness” for their own home.
+You should recognize that attendees could leave without touring the whole house if they detect pet, food, or moisture odors.
+You may need to shampoo your carpets and rugs, as well as wash the furniture and curtains.

-It may be worth your while to hire a professional cleaning crew close to the open house date for a deep clean.
-Don’t forget to clean out the garage, closets, and other storage space buyers will likely peek into.
+Consider hiring a professional cleaning crew before the open house.
+Don’t forget to tidy out the garage, closets, and other storage spaces buyers will probably peek into.

 Neutralize Your Home Decor